 If you're having trouble affording your utility bills, there are some options for help.
 Below is an overview of the assistance programs that are available to customers of the Borough of Madison.
+Residents who contact the Utility Billing Department by May 2 may be eligible for a payment plan.

 Low Income Home Energy Assistance Program (LIHEAP):